1897: Anti-Black Criminology Bias

 Big Idea

-Racist beliefs formed the backdrop of major criminology textbooks that would drive the laws and policies around crime for the twentieth and twenty-first centuries.
-African American mathematicians and sociologists refuted these arguments utilizing many of the new methods established by W.E.B.
-Du Bois through his revolutionary work in the field of sociology.
+African American mathematicians and sociologists refuted White arguments of Black inferiority and tendency to criminal behavior utilizing many of the new methods established by W.E.B.
+Du Bois in the field of sociology.

 A book published at the end of the nineteenth century wrongly portrayed Black people as prone to violence and criminal behavior.